JamesHearts/MIPS32_Assembler_Python/README.md

 For a C++ version of the assembler.
 See MIPS32_Compiler.

 This compiler is straightforward.
-Provide assembly in the desired format.
+First, provide assembly in the desired format.
 The file must be in the same directory as the assembler.
 A test assembly file is included in the repo, mirror the format.

-Ensure you have the lastest version of Python installed.
+Ensure you have the latest version of Python installed.
 Execute the Python script from the command line and the output file should contain your assembled code.

 Current working instructions: